 Reliable domestic retention knobs utilizing superior U.S. steel can enhance set-up rigidity, which improves tool life and cycle times

-Beyond this, high-speed machining in excess of 20,000 RPMs is often utilized in aerospace, medical, and other industries when machining exotic alloys and harder metals like titanium.
+Beyond this, high-speed machining in excess of 20,000 RPMs is often utilized in aerospace when machining exotic alloys and harder metals like titanium.
 At the higher RPMs, the precise and secure seating of tapered toolholders in the spindle (with the help of the retention knob) is even more critical.
 So much so, that failing to pay attention to this single detail can lead to further decreased productivity, less precise machining, reduced tool life, and even damaged workpieces.

-That is why strong, well-manufactured retention knobs are so important.
+That is why strong, well-manufactured retention knobs are so important in the aerospace industry.
 A superior product increases the rigidity of the set-up, which increases tool life and speeds cycle times (the measure of the time it takes to complete each part from start to finish.)

 The problem is poorly designed retention knobs from overseas are often made of low-quality steel that may be prone to breaking during machining.
 Newer CNC milling machines exert significantly more drawbar pressure on retention knobs than in the past.
 As drawbar tension continues to increase in CNC machines, it puts so much pressure on the retention knob, that it may be more likely to break if not manufactured to the highest standard.

 Retention knob failures may fail due to other reasons, including improper knob configuration, misaligned machines, metal fatigue, over-torqueing and exceeding the machine's capability.
 That is why it is essential to periodically inspect each retention knob for signs of excessive wear, damage, or corrosion.
 If found, the retention knob should be replaced.